calebschoepp/nqq/list-post.md

 ## Garbage Collection

-Of all the parts of this implementation, ensuring that garbage collection was working correctly was what I found to be the most difficult.
-On it's face it is relatively simple.
+Ensuring that garbage collection was working correctly was the most difficult part of the implementation.
+On it's face it is relatively simple task.
 To wire up lists to the collector we just needed to handle two switch-cases in `memory.c`.
 In `blackenObject` all we need to do is mark every item in the list.

 ```c++
 case OBJ_LIST: {